My mother died giving birth to me, so I'm an only child...

 You think YOUR life sucks?
 THINK AGAIN!!!!

-personified and taken to the extreme.
-Like most other subtypes, they can be male or female, but generally tends towards the latter since women are perceived to be more sensitive and vulnerable.
-She'll usually be mopey and depressed while Wangsting
+Like most Mary Sue subtypes, they can be male or female, but generally tends towards the latter since women are perceived to be more sensitive and vulnerable.

 Please note that you can create an angsty character who isn't a Mary Sue